Album Review: Jennifer Lyn & the Groove Revival – Retrograde

 Now, it’d be cool to catch Andrew at a venue where he’d play more of his originals, as songs like “Head Voice” and “Wanna Be Right” are pretty cool.
 A dinner show with lots of folks just passin’ through, though?
 Well, that’s gonna pretty much be covers.
 With a top-notch vocalist singing ’em, that’s still plenty good.

-I caught only really caught the tail end of Andrew’s performance tonight – less than one of his three hours behind the mic.
+I only really caught the tail end of Andrew’s performance tonight – less than one of his three hours behind the mic.
 But he covered a lot of ground, nearly all of it while leaning into the insistent edge of his vocals, which is particularly good at slashing through background noise and restaurant chatter.
 The first song I sat down for was his version of R.E.M.’s “Losing My Religion.”

 Andrew began his final mini-set with a heavy strumming-driven rendition of Cheap Trick’s “I Want You to Want Me,” then transitioned into a rendition of “Teenage Dirtbag,” on which his vocals sported a ’90s alt-pop-rock flavor, chameleonically speaking.